 Putting toys into their mouth and sucking chewing them

 Chewing pieces of paper

-We just want to again emphasise that it is really normal for children under the age of to mouth items.
+We just want to again emphasise that it is really normal for children under the age of two to mouth items.
 The frequency can also increase when children are teething, again completely normal behaviour.
 Here we will discuss some reasons that older children might continue with oral sensory seeking past this age.

 1. The child has developmental delays

-As noted above children use their mouths to explore objects and their world.
+As noted above, children use their mouths to explore objects and their world.
 Older children with developmental delays may continue to use their mouths to explore objects like an 18 month old does as this reflects their developmental age.
 So, despite on paper being older as they have had their birthday, their brains are still processing information at a much younger age level.
 They are still working in the sensorimotor stage of development.
 This is why they are still putting things in their mouth as it is normal for this developmental stage.
 Their behaviour is essentially reflecting the developmental age rather than their actual age.
 These children need more time to develop past this stage than their typically developing peers.
 We give some suggestions of appropriate activities below.